Last updated:

 If you have an ITIN and earn income in the U.S., you might receive a W-2 at the end of the year — or a 1099.
-Many people don't realize these two forms mean very different things for how much tax you owe and how you file.
+About 3.8 million ITIN holders filed federal income tax returns for tax year 2022 (IRS), covering both employment types.
 Understanding the difference can save you hundreds of dollars and prevent errors on your return.

 Quick answer